Amazon Inventory Performance Index

 Adjustments and Assistance

 There are a lot of issues, levers and, variables to think about with your IPI score management and oversight of your supply chain process.
 But it’s worth keeping a careful watch and making the necessary adjustments to keep your business, brands, and products on plan.
 Look at things like conversion: how much inventory is converting to sales and how much awareness and action is your advertising and promotions really driving?
 Need help with any of this information or implementation?
-Our team is here to help.
+Our Channel Key team is here to help.